MEDICARE ADVANTAGE HAS BETTER BENEFITS

 An asthma attack can have that same kind of extremely painful, frightening, and dislocating sets of impacts on people’s lives as a congestive heart failure crisis — and capitated health plans tend to work hard with each asthma patient to keep those attacks from happening as well.

-Plans tend to cut those crisis by half or more for some asthmatic adults and, understandably, it’s also visible that health plans often cut them by two-thirds or more for asthmatic children.
+Plans tend to cut those crises by half or more for some asthmatic adults and, understandably, it’s also visible that health plans often cut them by two-thirds or more for asthmatic children.
 It’s increasingly clear that capitated Medicaid plans tend to be particularly good in that area of asthma attack intervention and some capitated Medicaid care teams have been known to hand deliver the right medications directly into people’s homes and into their in-person and individual patterns of care in very intentional, effective and supportive direct ways that have cut the attacks in some settings by up to 70 percent.

 For Medicare Advantage, crisis prevention is a core goal, a continuous and explicit strategy, and it is overwhelmingly both an aspiration and a core competency of the Medicare Advantage plans.